Everyone using a computer should be aware of and use good security practices with their systems to protect themselves and their organizations.

 To learn more about accessing and securing HSD, see Working with Highly Sensitive Data.

 ITS implemented a security policy to prevent unauthorized access to data on Mason computers.
 After 30 minutes of inactivity, faculty and staff computers auto-lock with a screensaver and require users to input a password to access their computers.
 This policy does not apply to public space computers or computer labs.

 Background on the Mason Session (Screensaver) Lock Standard

-In compliance with the Commonwealth of Virginia’s Information Security Standard (SEC501-09), systems will initiate a session lock after 30 minutes of inactivity.
+In compliance with the Commonwealth of Virginia’s Information Security Standard (SEC501-09), systems initiate a session lock after 30 minutes of inactivity.

 These standards safeguard access to shared university data and sensitive information (such as that protected by the Family Education Rights and Privacy Act (FERPA)).

-If you feel that your computer qualifies for an exception to this policy, please contact the ITS Support Center at 3-8870 or email@example.com.
+If you feel that your computer qualifies for an exception to this policy, please contact the ITS Support Center at 703-993-8870 or firstname.lastname@example.org.